*** Read the Opening Pages of A Reason to Run ***

 After three holes of caddie school, I signed up for a job that let me work outdoors, paid in cash and provided a free hot dog lunch.
 Little did I know at the time caddying would also pay my college tuition and teach me invaluable life lessons over the following ten summers.

-The main character in my upcoming novel A Reason to Run works as a caddie.
+The main character in my novel A Reason to Run works as a caddie.
 The book’s not about caddying, but many of the values I learned looping appear in the themes of my book.

 "No Bare Feet and Other Lessons From the Caddie Yard" is a series of monthly musings on the personal and professional lessons I learned as a young caddie.